ProGamerGov/Neural-Zoom-Legacy/README.md

 * All the frames used for cropping, are dumped into your Neural-Style directory, while all the full sized frames are saved in their own folder/directory inside the Neural-Style directory called, "output".

 ---

-# MP4/GIF Making:

-Navigate to your output directory and run:

-`convert *.png name.mp4`

-or

-`convert *.png name.gif`

----